 Cleanse your face well with a mild cleanser and warm water.
 Start by applying a pea-sized amount of the serum to your face and neck while your skin is slightly damp.
-Apply tiny dots of serum all over your face and gently massage the skin with your fingertips until serum is absorbed.
+Apply tiny dots of serum all over your face and gently massage the skin with your fingertips until the serum is absorbed.
 The tapping action stimulates the serum to penetrate into the deeper layers of the skin.
 Focus on wrinkle prone areas like the forehead, and skin around the mouth.
 Avoid getting the product into your eyes because of its high strength.
-Let it fully dry, before apply the rest of your skincare products.
+Let it fully dry, before applying the rest of your skin care products.

 Always put vitamin C serum first to clean skin.
 The serum has a watery consistency and easily absorbs into the skin, while moisturizers and creams are thicker and work on the skin surface.
 If you apply a thicker skin care product first, your skin will not absorb the serum.

 To ensure that your serum works with your moisturizer, use the products from the same brand.

 For best results, use morning and night.

 One drawback to the serum is is that it is highly sensitive to air and light.
 Fresh vitamin C serum is clear in color or slightly cloudy whitish.
 When exposed to air and light it turns yellow or brown and loses about 60% of its therapeutic potency.